mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "What about the ship I came in on?" he said.
 "Couldn't I sneak onboard without them knowing?"

-Casra looked at him with eyes of conviction.
+Casra looked at him with eyes of surprise.
 "You either love your bundmaman very much or not at all, throwing your life away so carelessly," thi said.
+"Nobody can swim or paddle fast enough to catch a ship like that.
+You're more likely to get clipped by the boat and be pulled under."
+Thi sat back down, facing Kipnu and peered deeper into his eyes.
+"What happened to get you sent all the way out here, anyway?"

 "It's complicated," he said.

 "Ah.
-So the reductive man does understand nuance.
-But only for his own family."
+So the reductive man does understand nuance."
 Casra smirked at him coyly.
-"Well, I've spoken enough and we have plenty of time."
+"Well, I've spoken enough and we have plenty of time.
+Tell me why you want to go back so badly."

 "There was this guy," he started, "who wanted to send hae to space."